Ai (singer): 2023–present: Respect All, Respect All Tour, twenty-fifth anniversary

 In April 2023, Ai announced the Respect All Tour, her fourteenth headlining concert tour.
-The tour expected to have 80,000 people attending with the easing of COVID-19 prevention rules in Japan.
+The tour drew over 80,000 people with the easing of COVID-19 prevention rules in Japan.
 A single titled after the tour was released on May 22.
 In May, Ai performed live in Hiroshima on the same day the 49th G7 summit took place.
 Ai performed and gave a speech to the spouses of world leaders, including First Lady Jill Biden and Akshata Murty.
 Within that same month, a global tour additionally was announced by her management company where Ai will raise donations for UNICEF Japan.
 In June, Ai announced her thirteenth studio album, Respect All.
 Released in August, the album featured Nestlé Japan's Kit Kat campaign song, "Start Again", as well as "Life Goes On", the image song for the Japanese film Haru ni Chiru.
 Near the end of 2023, Ai released "Whatever", which also was used by Nestlé Japan for a commercial campaign.

 In April 2024, Ai and virtual YouTuber Mori Calliope released a duet song "Tide".
 Near the end of May, she released another duet song "A Procession of the Living" with Ringo Sheena which was included on Sheena's seventh solo studio album, Carnival.
 In September, Ai announced that she and German producer Zedd recorded the song "Nakama", which served as the ending theme song for Dragon Ball Daima.
 In November, Ai posted on social media teasing new music for her 25th anniversary in the industry.
 In a press release, she revealed the branding for her upcoming project.
 In February 2025, Ai released her fifth greatest hits album, 25th the Best – Alive.
 Two of her singles, "Happiness" and "Story", were reissued as 7-inch singles simultaneously alongside her greatest hits album.
 In promotion of the album, Ai embarked on the Alive Tour, from May until December.

 In May 2025, Ai announced her first book.
-The book was originally scheduled for release on July 18, under Gentosha, however was pushed back to November 28, 2025.
-In October, Ai revealed the title of her book You Are Not Alone, scheduled for release on November 21, 2025.
+The book was originally scheduled for release on July 18, under Gentosha, however was pushed back to November.
+In October, Ai revealed the title of her book You Are Not Alone, released on November 21, 2025.

+In January 2026, Ai announced her first single of 2026, "Lucky I Love You", released on February 27.
+In March 2026, Ai hinted she was working on her fourteenth studio album.
+In an interview with Billboard Japan, Ai explained her goal to "experiment with more unconventional processes" on her next album.
+She later released "It's You", the image song for the drama series Ten Strokes to You.
+In May 2026, Ai was one of six honorees for the Preuve de Do award at the 2026 Cannes Film Festival.